 9 Things to Do in Houston, Texas

-When you talk Texas, better-known destinations like Dallas, Fort Worth, Austin and San Antonio will no doubt get a mention before Houston does.
+When you talk Texas, better-known destinations like Dallas, Fort Worth and Austin will no doubt spring to mind before Houston does.
 Even I admit that, before I went, aside from NASA’s Mission Control, I didn’t know much about what this coastal metropolis had to offer.
 But, as it turns out, there are loads of things to see and do here.
 In fact, Houston is incredibly underrated as the perfect place for a two or three-day US city break.
 And thanks to new direct flights from Manchester to Houston with Singapore Airlines, it’s easy to get there – no matter where you are in the UK.

 Here’s how to make the most of your time in Houston:

 Shake off any signs of jet lag and put your pedal power to the test around Downtown Houston’s Buffalo Bayou Park.
 This 160-acre network of paths and cycleways is a fairly new addition to the city’s leisure offering, and takes you beneath its bridges and roads, around landmarks, above ancient cisterns, and even past the home of a wild bat colony.
 And on a bike we easily explored the best of it in a little under two hours.

 En route, be sure to stop off at Preston Bridge to ‘burp the Bayou’ – tucked away on the side of a brick pillar by the bridge is a small red button, which, when pressed, forces the water to erupt a burst of compressed air from its depths to stop it from stagnating.